d2d-weizhi/aceit-web/README.md

 - Added the `Tags` editing mode.
 - Added the `tags` sample data.
 - Added the `MultiSelect` UI component for selecting the tags.
+- While reviewing the Dashboard/Home layout, noticed the margins/paddings were off.
+Corrected them.
+- Fixed the z-index issue with left/right panels.
+- Added the `ButtonGroup` UI component.
+- Selected button will have the `primary` theme for now.

 ### 22nd May, Thu: Assignment Details (Edit Mode)